 - green beans

 - bell peppers

-This easy One-Pan Roasted Chicken and Vegetables recipe is a winner for both busy weeknights or slower weekends.
+This easy sheet pan chicken and vegetables recipe is a winner for both busy weeknights or slower weekends.
 To really speed things up, you can pre-cut the vegetables and store them in a covered container in the fridge until you’re ready to toss them on the pan with a little olive oil and herbs.
 Then, the night of, all you need to do is add the chicken thighs, sprinkle with salt and pepper, and into the preheated oven it goes.

 - 1½–2 lbs. bone-in, skin-on chicken thighs (May substitute 1 lb. boneless, skinless chicken thighs)